-You must have come across mutual fund advisors approaching you and trying to recommend specific funds.
+You would have come across individuals approaching you and trying to recommend specific funds.
 Who are these people?
 Mutual funds have become a popular investment option in recent years.
-The uncertainty about them have reduced, thanks to intervention from government bodies like SEBI.
+The uncertainty about them have reduced, thanks to intervention from regulatory bodies such as the Securities and Exchange Board of India (SEBI).

-Now, more and more people are flocking towards mutual fund investments, and why not.
-They provide you with the diversification, liquidity, easy customisation and expert management.
+Now, more and more people are turning towards mutual fund investments, and why not?
+Mutual funds provide you with the advantage of diversification, liquidity, easy customisation and expert management.
 However, it also calls for a certain level of awareness from the investor’s part.
 So, it is essential to know your investment goals and risk profile that can help you choose a fund accordingly.
 This is where a mutual fund advisor can help you.

 2. Who are mutual fund advisors?